 - Watch the screen to make sure prices ring in correctly.
 Make sure all discounts are applied at the till.

-- Before you leave the store, double-check your receipt to make sure it’s correct.
+- Double check your receipt before you leave the store to make sure it’s correct.

 - Price match between different stores and consider making a couple stops to get the best prices on your staple items.
 You could also price match at the store and choose the brand with the best prices.